Laravel-Backpack/docs/3.5/crud-operation-revisions.md

 Revisions allows your admins to store, see and undo changes to entries on an Eloquent model.

-The operation provides you with a simple interface to work with [venturecraft/revisionable](https://github.com/VentureCraft/revisionable#implementation), which is a great pacakge that stores all changes in a separate table.
+The operation provides you with a simple interface to work with [venturecraft/revisionable](https://github.com/VentureCraft/revisionable#implementation), which is a great package that stores all changes in a separate table.
 It can work as an audit trail, a backup system and an accountability system for the admins.

 When enabled, ```Revisions``` will show another button in the table view, between _Edit_ and _Delete_.
 On click, that button opens another page which will allow an admin to see all changes and who made them: